 Van Foreest-MVL, round of 16 game 2: 1-0

 Everything crystallized in this position.
-We were running out of time, and the endgame is a bit of a pain to defend.
+We were running out of time, and the endgame was a bit of a pain to defend.
 Here I had the choice between 54…Kg7 and 54…Kg6.
 The logical move is 54…Kg7, but I wanted to play 54…Kg6 to have my King in support of the h-pawn.
-The problem is that after 54…Kg6? there’sthe move I missed 55.Re3! which is also very classical.
+The problem is that after 54…Kg6? there’s the move I missed 55.Re3! which is also very classical.
 Now the e-pawn goes to Queen because I can’t bring my King back to f8; I lost the game a few moves later.

 MVL-Van Foreest, round of 16 Armaggedon : 1-0